Live2D/CubismNativeFramework/README.md

 ### Forking And Pull Requests

 We very much appreciate your pull requests, whether they bring fixes, improvements, or even new features.
-Note, however, that the wrapper is designed to be as lightweight and shallow as possible and should therefore only be subject to bug fixes and memory/performance improvements.
 To keep the main repository as clean as possible, create a personal fork and feature branches there as needed.

 ### Bugs